mangrovedao/mangrove-core/test/core/gas/README.md

 ### `gasreq`

 Strats will need to set a gasreq, for this the `OfferGasReqBaseTest` in `@mgv/test/lib/gas/OfferGasReqBase.t.sol` can be implemented.
 See examples in the strat library.
-Results should be compared to output for the `OfferGasBaseBaseTest` implementors.